-Regardless of the method you choose, make sure the people you present to walk away with a clear idea of your research data and how to use it to improve your brand’s offerings, exposure, and online reputation.
-The worst thing to happen in these presentations is your stakeholders are confused about your findings and don’t leverage it to improve the business.
+Before presenting, make sure that decision-makers walk away with a clear idea of the research data and how to use it to improve the company’s offerings, exposure, and online reputation.
+The worst thing to happen in these presentations is that your stakeholders are confused about the findings and don’t leverage it to improve the brand.

 Optimize Your Competitive Intelligence Strategy

-Competitive intelligence and analysis is an essential step to making your business truly unique.
+Competitive intelligence and analysis is an essential step to making a company truly unique.

-By following the steps above, you can easily get started with developing and implementing a strategy.
+By following the steps above, your team can easily start developing and implementing an effective strategy.
 Identifying a short list of competitors and narrowing your competitive intelligence focus to specific elements of rival brands can make research shorter and more meaningful.

 Over time, your competitive intelligence strategy will evolve to include new competitors, new competitor analysis tools, and different areas of focus.
-However, you should still focus on making your findings relevant and impactful so your team can find ways to make the brand stand out in your industry.
+However, you should still focus on making your findings relevant and impactful so your team can find ways to make the company stand out in the industry.